 August Burns Red: Hanging Out On Set For "Invisible Enemy"

-Learn the truth about the album that earned the "Hips Don't Lie" singer/songwriter a place in the Latin GRAMMY record book.
+Learn more about the records the Puerto Rican duo currently holds in the Latin GRAMMY record book.